 Here you will extend the

-x/leaderboard/keeper/candidate.go file in order to call for an update in
+x/leaderboard/keeper/candidate.go file in order to call for a leaderboard update in

-Again, you need to include the error type in
+Again, do not forget to declare the new error type in

 You also need to define

 With this, your leaderboard chain is ready to update its leaderboard when receiving a candidate packet.

 # Test it

 You can find the sample implementation of the checkers chain extension and the leaderboard chain in this repository (opens new window).
 There you will also find a Docker network and the relayer settings for an easy test.
 It also includes a script to create and run games.

 Follow the steps described in the repository to run a few tests and to see it in action.
 If you want to do the tests with your chains, replace